Alexandra Bastedo: Animal welfare

 Bastedo was a vegetarian and the founder of Alexandra Bastedo Champions (ABC) Animal Sanctuary.
 In an interview for the BBC television series Where Are They Now?, Bastedo provided a glimpse into her private life.
-She had been the president of her local RSPCA branch but gave up her position in 2008, to dedicate more time to her fast-growing animal sanctuary at her home in West Chiltington, West Sussex.
+She had been the president of her local RSPCA branch but gave up her position in 2008, to dedicate more time to her animal sanctuary at her home in West Chiltington, West Sussex.
 A journalist who interviewed her husband in 2010 described their domestic surroundings:

 [W]e sit in his Sussex garden looking towards a small lake with a jetty and a battered rowing boat – a perfect pastoral scene which could be a stage set.
 He lives with his wife, the actress Alexandra Bastedo, who remains startlingly beautiful, a couple of Dobermans, some territorial cats, and a menagerie of horses, donkeys, pigs and goats – Bastedo runs an animal sanctuary.
 Garland's domain is largely inside the house where he closes doors to keep animals out of rooms lined with 12,000 books.

 She was also a patron to a number of animal welfare organisations including Compassion in World Farming, Wildlife Aid Foundation, National Animal Welfare Trust, Greyhounds in Need and Naturewatch.

 Death

 Bastedo died of breast cancer on 12 January 2014, aged 67, in a hospital in Worthing, England.
 She was buried next to her husband, Patrick Garland, in St Mary's churchyard, Sullington, West Sussex.
-The service was conducted by the Rector and her friend: Revd Derek Spencer who had also taken the funeral of her husband Patrick, the year previous.
+The service was conducted by her friend and Rector, Revd Derek Spencer, who had also conducted the funeral of her husband only the previous year.